orsonteodoro/oiledmachine-overlay/SECURITY.md

 stored in kernel memory for the MAC, but for the sandboxes the blacklists are not and can be bypassed when breakout happens.

-Use the AI to help set it up AppArmor and Firejail using the Firejail `--apparmor` sandbox flag.
+Use the AI to help set up AppArmor and Firejail using the Firejail `--apparmor` sandbox flag and globals.local may also need to add the `apparmor` sandbox restriction for convenience.

 ### Protecting secrets in /etc/apparmor.d/abstractions/credentials with AppArmor + emerge